Is it worth getting an eSIM for Pakistan?

 Device compatibility: Most modern smartphones support eSIMs, including iPhone XR and newer, recent Samsung Galaxy models, and Google Pixel 4 and above.
 Check your settings under "Mobile Network" or "SIM Management" to confirm your device is compatible and unlocked.

-How to Set Up Your eSIM in Pakistan
+How to set up your eSIM in Pakistan

 Setting up an eSIM for Pakistan is quick and can be done before your flight.
 Once installed, your phone will connect automatically when you land.